Fåberg (village)

 Fåberg is a village in Lillehammer Municipality in Innlandet county, Norway.
 The village is located in the Gudbrandsdalen valley, along the shore of the Gudbrandsdalslågen river.
 The town of Lillehammer lies about 5 km to the southeast of Fåberg and the village of Jorstadmoen lies about 3 km to the southwest of Fåberg.
 The European route E6 highway and the Dovrebanen railway line both run through the village.
 The historic Fåberg Church lies a short distance west of the village, on the other side of the river.

-The 0.52 km2 village has a population (2021) of 696 and a population density of 1312 PD/km2.
+The 0.52 km2 village has a population (2024) of 682 and a population density of 1312 PD/km2.

+History

 From 1838 to 1964, the village of Fåberg was the administrative centre of the old Fåberg Municipality.
-In 1964, it was merged into Lillehammer Municipality.
+In 1964, the old municipality was merged into Lillehammer Municipality.

 Name

 The village was named after the nearby Fåberg farm (Fágaberg) because the first Fåberg Church was built there.
 The meaning of the first element is unknown.
 The last element is berg which means "mountain".
-Prior to 1921, the name was spelled "Faaberg".
+On 21 December 1917, a royal resolution enacted the 1917 Norwegian language reforms.
+Prior to this change, the name was spelled Faaberg with the digraph "aa", and after this reform, the name was spelled Fåberg, using the letter å instead.